Reading Time 10 minutes

-2020 has been an unusual year.
+2020/21 have been unusual years.
 You may have been working less and feel like you don’t need a vacation.
 Even though you were working less you weren’t on vacation.
+You may have been working harder.
 A vacation is a time to step away from all the concerns of your job, in an office, in a home office and tasks in your home.
 This break from normal routines and responsibilities lets you rejuvenate and have more energy in the future.
 Shannon Torberg, PsyD, LP says in The Importance of Taking a Vacation, “A number of studies have shown that taking time away from the job can have physical and psychological health benefits.
 People who take vacations have lower stress, less risk of heart disease, a better outlook on life, and more motivation to achieve goals.
-The bottom line is, taking time away from the stresses of work and daily life can improve our health, motivation, relationships, job performance, and perspective and give us the break we need to return to our lives and jobs refreshed and better equipped to handle whatever comes. ”
+The bottom line is, taking time away from the stresses of work and daily life can improve your health, motivation, relationships, job performance, and perspective and give you the break you need to return to your lives and jobs refreshed and better equipped to handle whatever comes. ”

 A vacation from your computer.